-The FBI is committed to addressing the challenges with crime scene samples to ensure reliable use of Rapid DNA for crime scene CODIS entry and searching in the future.
-The FBI continues to address these challenges by monitoring the enhancements to Rapid DNA and interfacing with the Rapid DNA industry.
-Among the major challenges are the development of expert systems for automated interpretation of single source crime scene samples, the ability to interpret mixtures of DNA from more than one individual, and the requirement to determine the amount of DNA present in a sample (necessary to maximize the resulting quality of the DNA profile, assess for contamination, etc.).
-Major milestones to date for addressing these challenges are listed below.
+The FBI is committed to addressing the challenges presented by the analysis of crime scene samples using Rapid DNA technology by monitoring the enhancements to the technology and interfacing with the Rapid DNA industry.
+This will ensure the reliable use of Rapid DNA for the analysis of crime scene samples necessary for such samples to be eligible for CODIS entry and searching in the future.
+Some of these major challenges include the development of automated expert Rapid DNA systems that can reliably interpret single source crime scene samples, the ability to manually interpret mixtures of DNA from more than one individual, and the ability to determine the amount of DNA present in a sample (necessary to assess the resulting quality of the DNA profile, assess for contamination, etc.).

+Major milestones accomplished to date for addressing these challenges are listed below.